girogore/Calender-Wallpaper/README.md

 # Calender-Wallpaper
 Program to change a windows background based on a calender schedule.
 Base of the Wallpaper Class : https://stackoverflow.com/questions/1061678/change-desktop-wallpaper-using-code-in-net

+NOTES:
 - Works for windows 10, unsure as to earlier versions of windows.

+DOWNLOAD:
 - .exe download: https://www.dropbox.com/s/i8lgj6f4x0d99r6/Wallpaper%20Calender%20Caller.exe?dl=0

 HOW TO USE: